wennjiee/EchoMimic/README.md

 |    🚀    | Pretrained models with better sing performance to be released            | TBD |
 |    🚀    | Large-Scale and High-resolution Chinese-Based Talking Head Dataset       | TBD |

+## ⚖️ Disclaimer 🔗
+This project is intended for academic research, and we explicitly disclaim any responsibility for user-generated content.
+Users are solely liable for their actions while using the generative model.
+The project contributors have no legal affiliation with, nor accountability for, users' behaviors.
+It is imperative to use the generative model responsibly, adhering to both ethical and legal standards.

 ## 🙏🏻 Acknowledgements

 We would like to thank the contributors to the [AnimateDiff](https://github.com/guoyww/AnimateDiff), [Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone) and [MuseTalk](https://github.com/TMElyralab/MuseTalk) repositories, for their open research and exploration.